KIVagant/staticus/Readme.md

 ## Installation and tests

 Notice: composer will run ```post-create-project-cmd````.
-All distributive configuration files will be copied from their templates.
+All distributive configuration files will be copied without replacing from their templates.
-If you do not trust to composer scripts, just add ```--no-scripts``` argument.
+If you not trust to composer scripts, just add ```--no-scripts``` argument.

 1. This project works like ready-to-use application.
 So, you don't need to **require** it.
 Instead run: